corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/4 - Data Storage.md

 - serve similar purposes in providing file storage and access, but use different technologies and architectures.
 Google Drive is a cloud-based storage service with its own protocols, while NFS is a network file system protocol designed for sharing files over a local or wide area network.
 Google Drive is a cloud-based service designed for personal and collaborative file storage and sharing, while NFS is a network file system protocol primarily used for centralized file storage and sharing within traditional IT environments.

 ## S3: Simple Storage Service
 An infinitely large **external hard drive** or cloud storage service to store and retrieve any amount of data, at any time, from anywhere on the web.
-Great for data backup, archiving, and serving web content.
+S3 is commonly used for storing large amounts of data in a scalable and cost-effective manner, great for data backup, archiving, and serving web content.

 ### Keys
 - **Buckets** (dictionaries) to store objects (files) **at regional level**.